Simon-cod/Cart-253/Topics/Variation_Jam!/basic_code/README.md

 This description should help the reader understand what the program is, what any controls do, and perhaps what the desired experience it.

+Rough idea

+All variations happen in the same room.

+Each variation you play a different character.

+You start as the hero, trying to slay the monsters and finish the level?

+Then, you become the monster, trying to survive the attack of the hero. (it replays a ghost of how you played as the hero) And maybe you try to kill the hero instead

+Then, you become the clouds, just moving around, as a npc.

+Then, you become the sun.
+And if you move off screen, the whole game becomes black, until you come back.

+Then, you become the lava, and if you increase the flow of the lava, you can burn the hero.

+Then, so many possibilities.

 ## Credits

 This bit should describe what tools were used.
 For example: